Annual SEI Architecture Technology User Network Conference

 4. Great training

-On Monday, May 6, SATURN 2019 offers three SEI courses at a discount from current course pricing: Essential Microservice Architecture, Managing Technical Debt of Software, and DevOps Practices with Architecture: Deployment and Security.
+SATURN 2020 will offer three SEI courses at a discount from current course pricing.
 Conference attendees can optimize their SATURN experience by attending one of these courses, conveniently adding a full day of professional development.

 5. Information pertinent to your business needs